 - Periodic Review of the Corporate Governance Guidelines

-These Corporate Governance guidelines established by the Board of Directors of Google Inc. provide a structure within which our directors and management can effectively pursue Google’s objectives for the benefit of its stockholders.
+These Corporate Governance Guidelines are established by the Board of Directors of Google Inc. to provide a structure within which our directors and management can effectively pursue Google’s objectives for the benefit of its stockholders.
 The Board intends that these guidelines serve as a flexible framework within which the Board may conduct its business, not as a set of binding legal obligations.
 These guidelines should be interpreted in the context of all applicable laws, Google’s charter documents and other governing legal documents and company policies.

 Board Structure and Composition